 - no income questions in the questionnaire were refused

 - all adults kept a two-week record of their expenditure

 - the information given was complete and usable

 There are three types of partial responses on the LCF:

-- one or more adults, that are not the Main Diary Keeper (MDK) in the household refuse to keep the diary, but all adults complete the full income section of the interview
+- one or more adults, that are not the main diary keeper (MDK), the main shopper in the household, refuse to keep the diary, but all adults complete the full income section of the interview

 - one or more adults refuse the full income section but all adults in the household keep the diary and main income information is collected for all adults